4Ax-Technologies/capture_device1/Deployment.md

 ### Security

-No security issues have currently been identified, but this will continue to be monitored.
+No security issues have currently been identified.
+Monitoring of this will be ongoing.